Sunrise Celebration: History

-Sustainability

-The festival is powered by 100% renewable energy (including waste vegetable oil), has a site-wide organic food and drink policy and site-wide compost toilets, and is considered by many to be the United Kingdom's leading sustainable festival.
+Since 2019, Sunrise Celebration has not posted any information on their Facebook page, implying they've not hosted a festival gathering since.

 Activities

 The festival includes five stages and acoustic and performance venues, including a large indoor stage, Chai Wallahs, three dance stages in the Sundance Arena and the Spit and Sawdust stage, hosting a mixture of folk, bluegrass and local up-and-coming bands.
 Over the years it has hosted stage productions from many of the best outfits in the alternative and underground festival scene.
-The event includes a mix of alternative culture, with an eclectic musical blend of dub, world music, ska, electronica, dub-step, psy trance, breaks, reggae, folk music and Balkan beats; educational opportunities with Ecobuild, Transition Towns, and craft and technology areas; and is committed to best sustainable practice, with many of the festival's ground-breaking policies now being used by other mainstream festivals across the UK.
+The event includes a mix of alternative culture, with an eclectic musical blend of dub, world music, ska, electronica, dubstep, psytrance, breaks, reggae, folk music and Balkan beats; educational opportunities with Ecobuild, Transition Towns and craft and technology areas.